There are no rules permitting grouping for tax purposes in Tajikistan.

 If a resident's direct or indirect interest in a foreign legal entity located in a low-tax jurisdiction is more than 25% during a tax year, that resident's income for that year includes an amount calculated using the following formula:

-B - taxable profit of a foreign person for the year, reduced by any foreign tax or tax in Tajikistan paid by a foreign legal entity on taxable profit.
+- A x B, where 'A' is the percentage of a resident's share in a foreign legal entity and 'B' is the taxable profit of the foreign person for the year, reduced by any foreign tax or tax in Tajikistan paid by the foreign legal entity on taxable profit.

-A legal entity is considered a resident of an offshore zone - a country with low tax rates, if one of the following conditions is met:
+A legal entity is considered a resident of an offshore zone (i.e. a country with low tax rates) if one of the following conditions is met:

-- the enterprise is established and registered in a country with a low level of taxation; or
+- The enterprise is established and registered in a country with a low level of taxation.